• Skip to primary navigation

 Instructions

-• Roughly chop the tomatoes, cucumber and herbs
+• Next, roughly chop the tomatoes, cucumber and herbs.

-• Add all the ingredients into a blender and pulse until smooth
+• Add all the vegatables into a blender with the olive oil, vinegar and salt.
+Pulse until smooth.

 • Chill in the fridge before serving, or add a few ice cubes to cool it immediately.